Registration & Lecture Hall

 Lecture Hall: HS 62.01

-Institute of Anatomy, University Medical School Graz
+Institute of Anatomy, Medical University of Graz

 The Parkhotel is perfectly located for our meeting.
 It is within walking distance to the lecture hall and the historic part of town.
 It is nearby the opera house, the theatre, the universities, the central park and has very useful facilities like the coffee shop, an outdoor garden-restaurant as well as a large parking lot.